ray-project/ray/doc/source/serve/grpc-guide.md

 List of Serve accepted metadata keys:
 - `application`: The name of the Serve application to route to.
-If not passed and only one application is deployed, serve will route to the only app automatically.
+If not passed and only one application is deployed, serve will route to the only deployed app automatically.
 - `request_id`: The request id to track the request.
 - `multiplexed_model_id`: The model id to do model multiplexing.